Last Updated on September 6, 2023

 Hanging A TV On A Bedroom Wall

-This is another one of those you must learn the rules to break the rules situations.
-When hanging a TV on a bedroom wall, consider how you’ll be watching your favorite shows.
+This is another one of those situations where you must learn the rules to break the rules.
+When hanging a TV on a bedroom wall, consider how you’ll be watching your favorite shows (optimal viewing angle).
 If you’re lying down for the most part, consider lowering the height to accommodate eye level.
 If it looks too low visually, keep it at the general rule of thumb height, but tilt the screen down slightly.
 Just be sure you hang it at an optimal viewing distance to avoid eye strain.

 My personal preference is to avoid hanging a flat-screen TV over a fireplace at all costs, but sometimes, there are no other options.
 Since most families want a TV in the living room, there are a few things to remember to achieve optimal height and stay within safety standards.

 The firebox, unless lit, will be a big black square, and the television, another big black rectangle, will be mounted above the mantel.
 Those two big black holes will dominate the entire room.
-To avoid TV domination, there is an easy solution.
+There is an easy solution to avoiding TV domination.

 First and foremost, if you must hang a TV over the fireplace and your budget allows it, invest in the Samsung Frame TV.
 This snazzy and smart art TV acts as artwork and will eliminate one giant black hole.
 It comes with a free library of art, but you can also upload family photos.
 For other display options, check out my round-up of beautiful tv art and my post with a free tv art download.